Martindev/martock/readme.md

 Martock
 ================================================================================

-Martock is clone of Terraria, a project we are using to learn C, databases, version control, networking, and an array of other things.
+Martock is a clone of Terraria, a project we are using to learn C, databases, version control, networking, and an array of other things.

 This readme is currently a stub.
 For development information, see standards.md